Adam Z. Robinson is a writer of theatre, short fiction and film.

 The show visited eighteen venues over more than twenty nights.
 Many of the shows sold out well in advance.
 Venues included The Old Fire Station, Oxford; Harrogate Theatre and Square Chapel, Halifax.
 The show will once again tour nationally in autumn/winter 2017/18, visiting more than fifteen theatres nationwide.
 The show is being produced by LittleMighty.
 Please visit the Facebook page for more information.

-Adam is currently working on a new storytelling show, The Accidents, which is to be directed by Fringe First award winner Dick Bonham.
+Adam is currently working on a new storytelling show, This Storm is What We Call Progress, which is to be directed by Fringe First award winner Dick Bonham.
 He will be resident at The HUB, Leeds; Square Chapel, Halifax and Harrogate Theatre during the research and development of the show.

 Adam’s short film The Split, directed by Ed Rigg (Passenger, No Smoking) and starring Edward Hogg (Indian Summers, Jonathan Strange and Mr Norrell, Bunny and the Bull) premiered at the Manchester Film Festival 2015.
 The film also appeared at several other film festivals in 2015-17, including the Cambridge Film Festival , Berlin’s ‘British Shorts’ festival and the London Short Film Festival.
 Visit The Split‘s Facebook page here.